 Thinking about purchasing an electric car or van?
 The interest free Electric Vehicle Loan, funded by Transport Scotland (an agency of the Scottish Government), currently offers drivers in Scotland loans of up to £35,000 to cover the cost of purchasing a new plug-in electric vehicle.

 The loan can cover the cost of both pure electric and plug-in hybrid vehicles and can be repaid over a period of up to six years.
 Second hand vehicles are not eligible.
 The purchased vehicle should be the only plug-in vehicle owned by the applicant.
-The closing date for applications is 31 March 2017.

 For more information about electric cars, to request an application form or to learn more about the full terms and conditions please call your local Home Energy Scotland advice centre free on 0808 808 2282.